slimtoolkit/slim/README.md

 docker-slim will optimize and secure your containers by understanding your application and what it needs using various analysis techniques.

-docker-slim has been used with Node.js, Python, Ruby, Java, Golang and PHP running on Ubuntu, Debian and Alpine Linux.
+docker-slim has been used with Node.js, Python, Ruby, Java, Golang, Elixir and PHP running on Ubuntu, Debian and Alpine Linux.

 [![asciicast](https://asciinema.org/a/czxJahFcUHWCGKVWzT7LDpVdE.png)](https://asciinema.org/a/czxJahFcUHWCGKVWzT7LDpVdE)